 This comprehensive and individualized approach has led to Done’s high success rate in treating ADHD.

 How does Done ensure sustainable ADHD management?

-Rather than a non-personalized “just give them Adderall”, approach to ADHD treatment, Done offers comprehensive and sustainable management by providing a combined medication and therapy approach that is customized to the individual.
+Rather than a non-personalized “just give them Adderall” approach to ADHD treatment, Done offers a comprehensive and sustainable prescription management approach that is customized to the individual.

 Prior to visits, patients are sent through a system that checks all states’ Prescription Drug Monitoring Program (PDMP).
 Internal teams that have been trained by pharmacists to identify potential patterns of abuse or misuse will review each patient’s PDMP report.
 The report is then reviewed by their provider and ultimately cleared by them in accordance with state regulation(s).

 Done also conducts rigorous treatment monitoring via regular follow-up sessions with health care providers during which they:

 - Review target symptoms and functions – to see if the treatment is working and make necessary adjustments to the medication dosage or type.

 - Review medication use and side effects – to ensure that patients are taking their medication correctly and that they’re not experiencing any negative side effects.